aco401/task_characterization_model_for_performance_control/README.md

 Author: Tobias Westphal, Email: tobias.westphal@haw-hamburg.de

 This repository contains source code, scripts and data that has been created alongside the thesis.
+This repository also includes a RIOT ScaleClock Fork, which was not created in this thesis, but contains integrated tests and packages that were created.
+This enables to easily reproduce and test the designed components.
+The created parts are listed in the following:

 ## This repository lists:
-- RIOT ScaleClock Fork on clock_config_clean_task_characterization branch containing: {µC} (`RiotClockConf/`)
+- RIOT ScaleClock Fork on clock_config_clean_task_characterization branch containing (*ScaleClock and the RIOT code was given*): {µC} (`RiotClockConf/`)
     - Implementation of task characterization model with Nucleo-l476RG board (`drivers/armv7m_dbg_task_characterization`)
     - Task Benchmark Utility to
         - Trace workloads with the task characterization model (`tests/gclk/profiling_counter_bench.c` and `tests/gclk/workloads.c`)